LibrariesHacked/helibtech/index.md

 ## Our community editors

 Paul Verlander is an information professional with over 15 years’ experience in Higher Education managing systems, collections and research support.
-Paul currently works in public libraries during a carer's career break.

 Dave Rowe is an experienced software developer and creator of the award winning Libraries Hacked site.